mateowatson/timetracker/CONTRIBUTING.md

 ## Pull request (PR)

 Make a pull request to the `master` branch.
-We have not been using the `develop` branch lately.
-Stable commits for production purposes are tagged with semver tags, as well as added in Github under "Releases."